-Nail guide line - Painted line on laminated shingles, to aid in the proper placement of fasteners.
+Nail guide line - A painted line on laminated shingles to aid in the proper placement of fasteners.

-Nail-pop - When a nail is not fully driven, it sits up off the roof deck.
+Nail-Pop - When a nail is not fully driven or backs out of the roof deck that can cause overlaying shingles to raise or can result in nail heads breaking through overlaying shingles.